|Campus setting||Contact the university / college|

 - The College provides a variety of options from which students may choose.
 Some halls house first-year students exclusively, some house a mixture of students, and some are reserved for upper-division students.
 There is also specialty housing for specific groups and interests.

 - All residence halls are equipped with security cameras at all ground floor entry and exit locations.

 - All residence halls ground floor entry and exit doors are equipped with an electronic door alarm monitoring system.

 - University Police Safety Aids (UPSAs) provide coverage at each of the residence hall front desks between the hours of midnight and 4:00 am, seven days per week within Neumann, Perry, and Porter Halls.
 During these times all residents must sign in all guests visiting their respective buildings and show identification for their particular residence hall.

 - All student entrance doors are equipped with an electronic proximity key system.
 Proximity keys are computer programmed to allow access only during authorized periods of occupancy.
 All access to the residence halls during break periods will be denied unless a resident is authorized to remain and occupy a room.

 - All residence halls are equipped with smoke and fire detection systems.

-Courses available 10Accounting and Finance 1 Applied and Pure Sciences 2 Architecture, Building & Planning 1 Business and Management 3 Creative Arts & Design 1 Education and Teaching 1 Law 1 Mass Communication & Media 2
+Courses available 7Accounting & Finance 1 Applied, Pure Sciences 2 Architecture, Building 1 Business, Management 3 Law 1 Mass Communication & Media 1

 Be the first one!